glassbreakerbox/glassbreakerbox.github.io/README.md

 `_includes/about.html` has to be modified with a general description of our product and maybe a video demonstration can be embedded.

+## Building and trying the webpage

+Jekyll has to be installed on your PC, see the link above for instructions on how to install it.
+Basically you need to have ruby and gem installed before proceding.

+After you have modified something run the command `jekyll build`.

+To try the webpage locally run `jekyll serve`.

+If you are satisfied with your modifications commit and push the changes to the repository.